darebrawley/mip653/_projects/final-project.md

 ## Topic proposal

+**Please submit the following on Canvas by class time on 11/4**

 Review the Newark Forward plan and its recommendations.
 Get familiar with the topics covered and the specific recommendations.
 Begin to think through: what topics from the plan are most interesting to you? where do topic and/or recommendations overlap with previous projects you've done?
 Either thematically or in terms of the area of Newark that they cover?
 Do you want to produce a research project or a narrative atlas?

 Decide on a preliminary topic and write up a proposal that has the following sections:

-- General explanation of research topic (1 paragraph)
+- General explanation of research topic (1-2 paragraphs)
 - Preliminary spatial research question (more info about this on 10/28)
 - Statement about whether you would like the final form of your project to be a research report, or a narrative atlas
 - List of datasets that you think you will need to use, identify which ones you already have (with links) and which you might need help to find
+- Bibliography with at least three sources aside from the Newark Forward plan relevant to your chosen topic.